UncategorizedInheritance Cases Involving Foreigners in Turkey

 Do Foreigners Have Inheritance Rights in Turkey?

-Foreign heirs located in Turkey:
+Foreign heirs may claim inheritance rights over the following assets located in Turkey:

 • Real estate